Home » Los Angeles Unified School District » Recent Articles:

 What Education Reporters and School Reformers Should Do: The Los Angeles Times Paves the Way

 The Los Angeles Times isn’t exactly one of my favorite newspapers.
-Although the editorial page is much-improved, it’s news coverage of California and L.A. issues often pales in comparison to that of the rival Daily News and the Orange County Register.
+Although the editorial page is much-improved, its news coverage of California and L.A. issues often pales in comparison to that of the rival Daily News and the Orange County Register.
 Occasionally (and especially on coverage of the hometown industry, entertainment), it even gets outclassed by the other Times and by the local business news weekly.

 But this week, the Times managed to put together a report on teacher quality — and the lack of it — in L.A.
 Unified schools that deserves both a Pulitzer and an award for great advocacy.
 While teachers union bosses, defenders of the status quo and others debate the piece and its analysis of student test score data, here are two reasons why education reporters and school reform advocates should look to the Times report as their guide for their future work: